lewang/dough-fermentation-playground/README.md

 # 🍞 Dough Playground

 A modern, interactive web application for bread making calculations, fermentation prediction, and timeline planning.
-Built with Vite for fast development and optimized production builds.
+Built with **Preact** and **Vite** for fast development, component reusability, and optimized production builds.

 ## 🚀 Quick Start